Monthly Archives: August 2016

 red leaf

 My mother-in-law famously said that the brain is a marvelous thing.
 It is also a pain in the ass.
 In fact, I often yearn for the days comma good old when I was a kid and didn’t think too much.
-Thinking too much, like the Internet, is both a wonderful and horrible thing.
+Thinking too much, like the Internet, is both marvelous and horrible.

 The fancy word for this is “metacognition” or “thinking about your thinking.”
 My metacognition is a moody son of a gun.
-It hyperventilates when I’m feeling blue especially, and the last week of summer freedom before a new school year is a famously blue stretch of days.
+It hyperventilates—especially when I’m feeling blue—and the last week of summer is a famously blue stretch of days.
 Indigo becomes “indigone” in a hurry.

 My brain says stuff like this: “What of your great plans for summer, huh?
 What of THAT?
 Have you SEEN what’s left to this forever thing called July and August?”
 Hoo, boy.
 The brain is a task master.
 A drill sergeant.
 A guilt driver for the slave conscious.